 Food Bank and Clothing Closet.
 Please call for program details.

-A center for grieving children, adolescents and their families.
 Weekly or bi-weekly support groups for children and youth dealing with the death of a loved one.
 Support groups are also available for adults.